rasteri/HIDman/README.md

 # Advanced Setups

 ## Combined PS/2 port
 HIDman actually outputs keyboard *and* mouse signals on **BOTH** PS/2 connectors.
-If you have a PC that can take advantage of this (typically Mini PCs or Laptops), you can keep the cabling neater by using only one cable.
+If you have a PC that can take advantage of this (typically Mini PCs or Laptops), you can keep the cabling neater by using only one cable. **NOTE : You will need to enable "PS2 AUX Output" in the advanced menu.**

 <img src=/images/combined1.svg width=500/>